Trust & compliance

 GDPR posture

-- Roles: VNet IQ acts as a data processor for customer environment data (the Azure resource metadata we read on your behalf).
+- Roles: VNet IQ acts as a data processor for customer environment data (the cloud resource metadata we read on your behalf).
 The customer is the data controller for that data.

 - Data subject rights: customers can access, rectify, or delete workspace data via the in-app settings or by emailing support.
 Account deletion soft-deletes within 24 hours and hard-deletes after 30 days unless legal hold applies.